WSDOT-GIS/arcgis-jsapi-vitest/README.md

 ## API Key

-You don't need an API key if you're only using publicly facing services.
-However, if that is not your use case, here is how you set this up.

-You will need to create an [API Key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/#api-keys) using a free [ArcGIS Developer Account](https://developers.arcgis.com/sign-up/).
+If you use services that are not public and require a token, you will need to create an [API Key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/#api-keys) using a free [ArcGIS Developer Account](https://developers.arcgis.com/sign-up/).

 Add your API Key to a `.env` file at the root of this project.